-Oppositely, if our economy produces less output this year than it did last year,
+Similarly, if an economy produces less output this year than last year, our consumption this year will

-Macroeconomics examines the impact that government policy can have on the rate of unemployment,
+Macroeconomics also examines the impact that government policy can have on unemployment,

-the level of output that our economy produces and the prices that we pay for the goods and services.
+aggregate output, interest rates and the prices that we pay for the goods and services that we consume.

 what you will learn